 The Resource Configuration defaults have been changed to streamline the path to a production-ready deployment.
 The default instance count for each VM type in the deployment has been set to ensure an operator can deploy a highly-available Cloud Foundry out of the box.

 This change results in larger resource requirements for a default Elastic Runtime deployment.
 Operators should take this into account when deploying environments on constrained resources.
 If your deployment does not require high availability, Pivotal recommends that you scale down jobs to the minimum required to run a functional deployment as described in Scaling Elastic Runtime.

 For information about other new features in Elastic Runtime v1.11, see the Pivotal Elastic Runtime v1.11 Release Notes.

 Apps Manager v1.11 includes the following features:

 Apps Manager v1.11 includes Spring Actuator heap dumps, request traces, and thread dumps.
-For more information, see the Using Spring Boot Actuators with Apps Manager
+For more information, see Using Spring Boot Actuators with Apps Manager.

 You can now search for apps across all orgs and spaces by entering the name of the app in the search bar.

 You can now manage route services from Apps Manager.
 For more information, see the Manage Route Services section of the Managing Apps and Service Instances Using Apps Manager topic.